 - Follow a healthy diet.

-- Opt for a planned c-section, in case your baby is in breech position.
+- Opt for a planned c-section, in case your baby is in the breech position.

-If you are planning to get pregnant again after a stillbirth, it will be a good idea to get in touch with your doctor and know how to effectively manage your pregnancy and have a healthy pregnancy and birth.
+If you are planning to get pregnant again after stillbirth, it will be a good idea to get in touch with your doctor and know how to effectively manage your pregnancy and have a healthy pregnancy and childbirth.